gemini-cli-extensions/datacommons/README.md

 ## Troubleshooting

-You can diagnose common errors, such as invalid API keys, by using the `d` flag:
+You can diagnose common errors, such as invalid API keys, by using the debug flag:
 ```
 gemini -d
 ```